kevin-allen/autopipy/doc/develop.md

 * [Example of python package] (https://github.com/pypa/sampleproject)

+Most of the work needed to get going is to prepare your computer and virtuel environment for using deeplabcut and tensorflow.
+This will not be needed when using the package with anaconda but I wanted a non-anaconda environment working.

 ## Install the right python version

-My principal considerations were to be able to use deeplabcut with tensorflow-GPU.
+One principal consideration was to be able to use deeplabcut with tensorflow-GPU.

 The version of tensorflow available from pypi works with tensorflow 1.15, which is avaialbe with python3.7.
+So that chose the python version for me: **3.7**

 ```
 sudo apt update